A coma is a state of deep unconsciousness. A person in a coma cannot react to events in the environment.

 |Copyright © Nucleus Medical Media, Inc.|

-- Severe head injury—most often a result of car accidents, violence, or falls.
+- Severe head injury, such as from car accidents, violence, or falls

 - Brain illness such as:

-- Lack of oxygen to the brain which may be due to:
+- Lack of oxygen to the brain because of:

 Severe general illness such as:

 - Toxicity from poisons, medicines, alcohol , or drugs